simplyadrian/docker-ansible/README.md

 spscommerceinc-docker-ansible
 =========

-This is the dockerfile that is used to build the current SPSCommerce docker image for Ansible.
+This is the dockerfile that is used to build the current docker image for Ansible.